YusukeHosonuma/SwiftUI-Simulator/README.md

 This OSS supports **SwiftUI app** only.<br>
 For example, it may not work if you have resolve `locale` by yourself.

+## Contributions

+Issues and PRs are welcome, even for minor improvements and corrections.

 ## Author

 Yusuke Hosonuma / [@tobi462](https://twitter.com/tobi462)